 Any class registration after the deadline to add classes, if approved by the academic department, is subject to a $125 late registration fee.
 Late class registrations require an account in good standing and prepayment of all charges.

 Past due balances are subject to a late payment fee that is 10 percent of the balance due, up to $125.

 Registrations will not be canceled for nonpayment or nonattendance.
 Students must withdraw from all classes that they do not plan to complete by the payment due date to avoid the late payment fee on those classes.

-Per Commonwealth of Virginia statute, the return item fee is $50.
+Per Commonwealth of Virginia statute, a $50 return item fee will be charged for each item (checks, debit/credit card reversals) returned by the bank unpaid.
 Repeat returned payments may result in the restriction of the online payment option for future semesters.
 Payments for past due balances and/or to release holds for registration that are later returned unpaid by a financial institution may result in the immediate suspension of services and the cancellation of classes.
 Returned checks that create a balance will be sent a written or electronic notice, and a financial hold will be placed on the account until the balance is paid in full.
 Certified fund payments such as cash or cashier's check are required for immediate hold release.
 Waiting periods will apply for other payment methods.